 Is it legal?

 Currently, marijuana, which has high levels of delta-9 THC, is federally illegal.
 However, the 2018 farm bill made hemp including its derivatives legal as long as they contain no more than .3% delta-9 THC.
 This means that d8 products are legal, assuming they’re sourced from hemp and contain less than .3% delta-9 THC.
 As one might suspect, the DEA is currently reviewing their rules surrounding made with delta 8 THC, so legality is subject to change.
+Blue Forest Farms currently does not sell consumer Delta 8 products however we are monitoring the situation and hope to be able to offer Delta 8 products soon.

 It’s especially important to make sure you’re purchasing delta 8 from a, experienced, reputable supplier because of its legal ambiguity.
 With that being said, some states have their own legislation regarding delta-8 so it’s important to check local laws before making any purchases.